akestoridis/atusb-attacks/README.md

 $ sudo make dfu ATTACKID=01
 ```

-* After compiling and flashing the firmware image, executing the following command should display the configuration of the ATUSB as an IEEE 802.15.4 interface, including its phyname (e.g., `phy1`) and its devname (e.g. `wpan0`).
+* After compiling and flashing the firmware image, executing the following command should display the configuration of the ATUSB as an IEEE 802.15.4 interface, including its phyname (e.g., `phy1`) and its devname (e.g., `wpan0`).
 ```
 $ iwpan dev
 ```